famsf/insights/docs/deployment.md

 `git push origin master`

 Now you should merge in and tag your new release from develop into master.
+`git merge develop`
+if you are adding a tag use `git tag v2.0.0`

 Be sure to push to the repo master and then merge to the Pantheon master `git push origin master`

-Last you should update the Pantheon Remote to complete deployment.
 `git checkout pantheon-master`
 `git merge origin-master`

+Last you should update the Pantheon Remote to complete deployment.
-`git push pantheon master`
+`git push pantheon master` to push master or `git push pantheon v2.0.0` for pushing the tagged release

 Now you should have the latest code on both the Pantheon and FAMSF Digital Stories master branches.